 January 17, 2022

 Antitrust enforcement in the United States has declined since the 1960s.
-We investigate the political causes of this decline by looking at who made the crucial decisions and how strong a popular mandate they had to do so.
-Using a novel framework to understand the determinants of regulatory and several new datasets, we find that there was no public support for the weakening of antitrust enforcement: it was a collection of technocratic decisions made in the least politically accountable ways, mostly by regulators and judges.
+We investigate the political causes of this decline by looking at its crucial decisions-makers and the strength of their popular mandate.
+Using a novel framework to understand the determinants of regulatory [capture] and several new datasets, we find that there was no public support for the weakening of antitrust enforcement; it was a collection of technocratic decisions made in the least politically accountable ways, mostly by regulators and judges.
 Behind the scenes, big business played a major role in influencing these agents; but other factors (like the increase in private sector pay) and intellectual currents mattered as well.

 Introduction